3. Language Directives¶

 The syntax of the depend

-clause include a dependence type, followed by colon and its associated list items.
+clause includes a dependence type, followed by a colon and its associated list of items.

 The list of valid type of dependences are defined in section Dependence model in the previous chapter.

-In addition to this syntax, OmpSs-2 allows to specify this information using the type of dependence as the name of the clause.
+In addition to this syntax, OmpSs-2 allows specifying this information using the type of dependence as the name of the clause.

 #pragma oss task depend(in: a,b,c) depend(out: d)